sensu/sensu-docs/content/sensu-go/5.16/sensuctl/reference.md

 sensuctl entity list --label-selector 'proxy_type == switch'
 {{< /highlight >}}

-### Filter with resource attributes
+### Filter responses with resource attributes

-Use the `--field-selector` flag to filter using selected resource attributes.
+Use the `--field-selector` flag to filter responses using selected resource attributes.
-To see the resource attributes you can use in filter statements, see the [API docs][29].
+To see the resource attributes you can use in response filter statements, see the [API docs][29].

 In this example, the command returns entities with the `switches` subscription: